matthova/design-systems-blog/README.md

   }}
 />
 ```
-Note, since breakpoints set a `min-width` media query, iit's not necessary to set multiple breakpoint values.
+Note, since breakpoints set a `min-width` media query, it's not necessary to set multiple breakpoint values.
 For example the above code snippet can be condensed to this:
 ```jsx
 <Box
   pt={{